teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/m.md

 # Multi-particle refinement

-Now that our particle positions and orientations are mostly correct, there are several parameters that can be tweaked _a posteriori_ to refine the result, such as defocus, inter-frame and tilt-induced motions, and more.
+Now that our particle poses are mostly correct and we have a good estimate of the reconstructed density, there are several parameters that can be tweaked _a posteriori_ to further refine our result.
+We will perform these optimisations in M.

 ````{margin}
 ```{seealso}